 Hornmasters: Farkas on Right Hand Position

 Most active horn teachers have read the Farkas book at some point but mostly not recently.
-One thing that you may have missed was that Farkas described a “new method” for the right hand in the bell, one that actually I suspect few use literally exactly the way he describes.
-I base this statement not only on my experiences but actually also the raw data from an unpublished research project done by another horn professor that I have in my possession.
-Hand positions vary widely, and teachers, it pays off to check what your students are doing often as they may have issues to address.
+One thing that you may have missed was that Farkas described a “new method” for the right hand in the bell.

-Which also serves to illustrate again a fact: many elements of horn technique seem obvious to us as teachers and players but we can lose the perspective to see that actually there are a wide variety of approaches that are also valid.
+There are a lot of variations to consider, and as teachers and players we can lose the perspective that there might be another way that is also valid but not exactly what our teachers taught us to do.
 In this portion of the Hornmasters series we will see this clearly.

-As noted above, Farkas presents a very specific type of right hand position in The Art of French Horn Playing that relates to his “new method.”
+As noted above, Farkas presents a very specific type of right hand position in The Art of French Horn Playing that relates to his “new method,” which is for playing with the bell on the leg.

 1. Hold the right hand flat with the fingers held together so that absolutely no space occurs between them.
 Pay particular attention to the thumb, which should lie along the edge of the hand, and in the same plane as the fingers.
 Now cup the hand lightly, in the same way that the hand would be held while swimming.
 Again watch the thumb.
 It should touch the side of the index finger, but not in such a manner as to form an opening between the thumb and the hand.